 Should You Consider Medi-Share for Health Insurance?
 Here’s Our Take

-If you’ve heard ads for Medi-Share, you might be intrigued by its promises to cover your health care costs.
+If you’ve ever heard of Medi-Share, you might be intrigued by its promises to cover your health care costs.

 Curious?
-We looked into the details to find out how Medi-Share works — and whether it’s a good option for you.
+We looked into the details to find out how Medi-Share works — and whether it’s a good option.
 Here’s our honest, unbiased review of the program.

 Medi-Share is a health-care sharing ministry made up of members united by their faith.